top of page

 350Mass has put together some excellent resources for finding good Massachusetts based fossil free credit cards.
 It also includes useful information on how to move to a new credit card.

 This!
 Is What We Did is supporting the actions to move money out of fossil fuel banks with cohorts of people who share information and their experiences in researching and changing their banks.
+Their Move Your Money page has lots of great resources to help you make the change, including free virtual office hours to have a 30 minute chat with a Peer Facilitator who can help you think through and plan the process.

 Third Act SF Bay Area (a working group of the national Third Act movement) provided some of the research that has informed this document and has a listing of Climate Friendly Banks, Credit Unions and Credit Cards which also includes an excellent step by step guide on how to switch to a new bank or credit union.